 - Monitor your flight’s status.
 For questions or to make changes to your reservation, reach out to your airline.

-- Check airport and airline regulations; most airlines require masks.
+- Check airport and airline regulations; most airlines and some airports (including MSP) require masks.

 - Visit the CDC website for additional information and regulations.